-Application for admission to graduate degree study should be filed, along with all supporting documents, with the Institute's Admissions Office no later than June 15 preceding the Fall Semester of a cohort year.
+Application for admission to graduate degree study should be filed, along with all supporting documents, with SUNYIT's Admissions Office no later than June 15 preceding the fall semester.
 The Department will respond to applications as they are received.
 Some applicants may be placed on a waiting list until July 1.